ChinadaCam/DNScanner/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-Automate your DNS search like a pro!!
+Automate your Domain scan like a pro!!

-I started making this project as way to learn DNS scanning.

-At this moment this is the list of things that you can do:
+This is a tool that started being developed as a module for another OSINT/Pentest tool (Still in development) and  I decided to make it as a solo build too.
+It's still in early development but getting more and more features, you can export the output to a txt file and decide what information you want it to have.
+Do a simple   ```py3
+     start.py -d example.com -A
+              ``` to get a scan with all the features.

+Current features:
  * Get IPv4 and IPv6.
  * Get MX/NS/CN Records.
  * Whois.